tuomovaltonen/Sanalouhos-Solver/README.md

 # Sanalouhos-Solver
 Solver, random game constructor and ability to write your own Sanalouhos with graphical user interface.
 Sanalouhos is a word game created by Helsingin Sanomat.
 Works also for Strands by New York times.

+# Notes
+It seems that some windows systems the default window backround is white making the letters difficult to spot whe playing.
+This can be changed by switching all the fg="white" to fg="black".

 ## Installation
 Tkinter is needed for the gui.
+Numpy for random number generation.
 It is often already installed with python.
 More information in https://docs.python.org/3/library/tkinter.html.

 ## Usage